teamshares/service_action/README.md

 ## Notes
 * Define `metrics_hook` on base class to enable metrics tracking
-    update: define `metrics_hook_wrapper` (better naming) to enable additional tracking (get debug start/stop by default)
+    update: define `metrics_hook_wrapper` (better naming) to enable additional tracking (get debug start/stop by default) set up configuration to log at info level for all:
+    ServiceAction.configure do |c|
+      c.global_debug_logging = false
+    end

 * Define `generic_error_message` on the interactor _class_ to override what gets set on result.error when exceptions caught
 * Note we have two custom validations: boolean: true and the implicit type: foo.  (maybe with array of types?)
 * call! -- will raise any exceptions OR an Interactor::Failure (todo: namespace with our new gem?) if user-facing error occurred (otherwise non-bang will never raise)